 - The Plot Demanded This Index - Something happens to push the story because logic can't.

-- A Noodle Incident is when the context behind something are left to the viewers' imagination.
+- A Noodle Incident is when the context behind something is left to the viewers' imagination.
 Here, the context is actively shown.

 open/close all folders

 - Apparently, when this Luchadore attended a high school geometry class, he got mad and start promoting Dannon Pudding cups.

 Anime & Manga

 - Near the end of the first Hellsing anime, the main villain catches Alucard's bullets with his head by phasing it.
 He then sends the bullet flying back down the barrel of the gun, somehow causing it to explode all the bullets into Alucard and reduce him to a pile of blood.
 Then again, this is a show about gun-wielding vampires.